New Study Reignites Debate on Cellphone Radiation Safety

 A push for a follow-up NTP study persists.

-The International Commission on Non-Ionizing Radiation Protection recommended in 2018 further validation to clarify the NTP’s results.
+The International Commission on Non-Ionizing Radiation Protection in 2018 recommended further validation to clarify the NTP’s results.

 In 2022, researchers from South Korea and Japan announced they were working on an investigation to verify the NTP study.
-They outlined their plans: a 5-year collaborative animal project investigation of mobile phone carcinogenesis to verify the NTP study.
+They outlined their plans: a five-year collaborative animal project investigation of mobile phone carcinogenesis to verify the NTP study.

 “There are always experimental uncertainties in in vivo studies of live animals, and definitive conclusions cannot be drawn from a single trial, regardless of its scale,” the researchers wrote.
 “Moreover, animal studies with poor reproducibility cannot be considered objective scientific evidence.”